nestauk/sg_covid_impact/reports/technical_report/3_methodology.md

 #### Pre-processing

-To turn the notice text into data we can mathematically analyse, we process the notices into tri-grams performing filtering and lemmatising as we go.
+To turn the notice text into data we can mathematically analyse, we process the notices into tri-grams (groups of up to three words) performing filtering and lemmatising (grouping together inflected forms of a word) as we go.

 For example the following notice,